The Board of Directors has the six standing committees described below:

 The Nuclear Oversight Committee provides oversight of the nuclear safety, operational and financial performance, and long-term plans and strategies of Duke Energy’s nuclear power program.
 The oversight role is one of review, observation and comment and in no way alters management’s authority, responsibility or accountability.

-This committee met 8 times in 2012.
-Currently, the Nuclear Oversight Committee members are James T. Rhodes (Chair), G. Alex Bernhardt, Sr., Harris E. DeLoach, Jr., John T. Herron, E. James Reinsch and Philip R. Sharp.
+This committee met 7 times in 2013.
+Currently, the Nuclear Oversight Committee members are James T. Rhodes (Chair), G. Alex Bernhardt, Sr., Harris E. DeLoach, Jr., Daniel R. DiMicco, John H. Forsgren, John T. Herron, E. James Reinsch and Philip R. Sharp.

 - Regulatory Policy and Operations Committee